X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: BLOAD &lt;filename&gt;, &lt;device&gt;, &lt;bank&gt;, &lt;address&gt;**

 **Action:** Loads a binary file directly into RAM, advancing the RAM bank if necessary.
-The active RAM bank will be left pointing to where the next byte would have been loaded.
+This does not change the active RAM bank as controlled by the `BANK` command, but after this command, the value in memory location `$00` will point to the bank in which the next byte would have been loaded.

 **EXAMPLES of BLOAD:**
 ```BASIC